 Machine Learning Development Cycle

 - Identify AI/ML opportunities: Companies must first identify areas of their business where AI could be put to work.
-It then needs to prioritize those areas based on its ability to solve the problem (availability of data), the potential economic value of the outcome, and potential ethical implications.
+They then need to prioritize those areas based on their ability to solve the problem (e.g., availability of data), the potential economic value of the outcome, and potential ethical implications.

 - Data Gathering and Exploration: Every AI project needs data for building models.
-Publicly available datasets are available for certain training in some models, such as people detection.
+Publicly available datasets can be used for generic tasks, such as people detection.
 However, when targeting niche problems, generic open-source datasets may not be suitable.
 Often, data engineers first develop and implement data mining procedures to collect sufficient and appropriate data for model training.
 Besides that, companies sometimes must undergo lengthy data modification and cleansing procedures.

 - Feature extraction: Data scientists also need to define, what are the important attributes of the data that will be used within the AI model and are assumed to have a significant impact on its results.